wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/4-exercise.md

 The purpose of this hands-on lab is to introduce the concept of building and extending Liquid templates.

 The exercises work best when you have sample data to work with.
-Depending on the environment that you are working with, you might want to install some sample data to assist with the exercises.
+Depending on the environment that you're working with, you might want to install some sample data to assist with the exercises.
 Microsoft Dataverse does provide the ability to add sample data as needed.
-If the environment that you are working in does not have sample data installed, follow the steps in the [Add or remove sample data](/power-platform/admin/add-remove-sample-data/?azure-portal=true) documentation to install the sample data into your environment.
+If the environment that you're working in doesn't have sample data installed, follow the steps in the [Add or remove sample data](/power-platform/admin/add-remove-sample-data/?azure-portal=true) documentation to install the sample data into your environment.

 ## Learning objectives

-At the end of these exercises, you will be able to:
+At the end of these exercises, you'll be able to:

 - Extend Liquid templates by using `extends` and `block` tags.
 - Reuse Liquid templates by using the `include` tag.